-If securities or industry analysts do not publish, or cease publishing, research or reports, or publish unfavorable research or reports, about us, our business or our market, or if they change their recommendations regarding our stock adversely, our stock price and trading volume could decline.
+If securities or industry analysts do not publish, or cease publishing, research or reports, or publish ufavorable research or reports, about us, our business or our market, or if they change their recommendations regarding our stock adversely, our stock price and trading volume could decline.

-The trading market for our common stock will be influenced by the research and reports that equity research analysts publish about us and our business.
+The trading market for our common stock will be influenced, in part, by the research and reports that industry or financial research analysts publish about us and our business.
 We do not have any control over these analysts.
-Equity research analysts may elect not to provide research coverage of our common stock, and such lack of research coverage may adversely affect the market price of our common stock.
-In the event we do have equity research analyst coverage, we will not have any control over the analysts', or the content and opinions included in their reports and there can be no assurance that analysts will provide favorable coverage.
-The price of our common stock could decline if one or more equity research analysts downgrade our stock or issue other unfavorable commentary or research.
-If one or more equity research analysts ceases coverage of us or fails to publish reports on us regularly, demand for our common stock could decrease, which in turn could cause our stock price or trading volume to decline.
+If only a few securities or industry analysts commence coverage of our company, the trading price for our stock would likely be negatively affected and there can be no assurance that analysts will provide favorable coverage.
+If securities or industry analysts who initiate coverage downgrade our stock or publish inaccurate or unfavorable research about our business or our market, our stock price would likely decline.
+If one or more of these analysts cease coverage of our company or fail to publish reports on us regularly, demand for our stock could decrease, which might cause our stock price and any trading volume to decline.

-We have broad discretion in the use of our cash reserves and may not use them effectively.
+We have broad discretion in the use of our cash reserves and may not use these reserves effectively or as anticipated by stockholders.

 We have broad discretion over the use of our cash reserves, including the proceeds from our previous financings.
 Our stockholders may not agree with our decisions, and our use of these funds may not improve our results of operations or enhance the value of our common stock.
 Our failure to apply these funds effectively could compromise our ability to pursue our growth strategy, result in financial losses that could have a material adverse effect on our business, cause the price of our common stock to decline and delay the development of our product candidates.
-Pending their use, we may invest our cash reserves in a manner that does not produce income or that loses value.
+Pending their use, we may invest our cash reserves in a manner that does not produce income or that losses value.